-Another 16-year-old with a huge future.
+Another teenager with a huge future.
 Has a mature head on his shoulders and is capable of playing on either flank.

 The perfect player if you want your team to play out from the back.
 Lainez is full of energy and always looks to drop deep to pick up the ball from the full-back before launching an attack.

 Although listed as a left-winger, Doku is comfortable playing on either side and can even play in a central role.
-The 18-year-old's biggest asset is unquestionably his dribbling, and he's a bargain for anyone looking to add pace to their side's wide areas if you can get him.
+His biggest asset is unquestionably his dribbling, and he's a bargain for anyone looking to add pace to their side's wide areas if you can get him.

 Surely a star of future editions and will begin to make his name at Lille in the coming seasons.

 If your board won't cough up the cash to sign Man Utd winger Shoretire then you give them an ultimatum, okay?
-At just 16 years of age, the winger is already talked of as being a future superstar by those within the club.
+The winger has made his Premier League debut and is already talked of as being a future superstar by those within the club.